Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 September 2025 02.20.10 UTC
+- WIB: Sabtu, 27 September 2025 03.27.37 UTC
-- WITA: Sabtu, 27 September 2025 03.20.10 UTC
+- WITA: Sabtu, 27 September 2025 04.27.37 UTC
-- WIT: Sabtu, 27 September 2025 04.20.10 UTC
+- WIT: Sabtu, 27 September 2025 05.27.37 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: technology
+Kategori: motivational